 Spring is a great season for getting outside and working on your craft.
 If you are looking for a specific project to get your creative juices flowing, there are many different things that you can do.
-In this article I’ll list 7 possible subjects that will allow you to enjoy spring while photographing the nature around you.
+In this article, I’ll list 7 possible subjects that will allow you to enjoy spring while photographing the nature around you.

 Finding flowers is pretty easy, they could even be in your own yard.
 There are plenty of public parks with flowers, and many private parks and gardens are also possibilities (some prohibit commercial photography so be sure to check the photo policy ahead of time).

 → To get the most out of your wildflower photography see the Wildflower Photography e-book by Steve Berardi.

 2. Tree Blossoms

-Another similar option to photographing flowers is to photographing trees that are blossoming or blooming.
+Another similar option to photographing flowers is to photograph trees that are blossoming or blooming.
 Certain types of trees are beautiful in the spring.
-And some, like the cherry trees in Washington, D.C., are quite well known.
+And some, like the cherry trees in Washington, D.C., is quite well known.

 3. Streams and Waterfalls

 Moving water like streams, creeks, rivers, and waterfalls are a great subject throughout the year.
 However, many of them flow stronger and carry more water in the spring after snow melts.
-This is especially true with mountain streams and waterfalls, as well as those that are fed by water flowing from higher elevation and colder areas.
+This is especially true with mountain streams and waterfalls, as well as those that are fed by water flowing from a higher elevation and colder areas.

 You’re probably already aware of some streams or waterfalls in your area, and if not you can do a Google search like “waterfalls in Pennsylvania” and you’ll find plenty of help that will point you in the right direction.

 → Related reading: 10 Tips for Fabulous Waterfall Photography

 Nothing is more typical of spring than the sound of chirping birds.
 Bird photography is a hobby of many people, and if you have never tried it this spring is a great time to start.
 It’s possible to photograph birds without even leaving your house (depending on where you live).
-See How and Where to Photograph Songbirds for some great tips.

 You don’t have to limit yourself to just photographing birds in your backyard.
 Local parks are also good possibilities, and a Google search may help you to find a nature or wildlife refuge near you (see the next list item for some helpful links).